sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

         CNS[i] = len([val for val in dp if 0. < val < a / np.sqrt(2) + 0.01])
    surface_atom_ids = [i for i in range(len(CNS)) if CNS[i] < 12]

-In different to the surface, each site has now stype assigned which is either 0 or 1.
-For the surface all sites had the same stype.
+In difference to the (100) surface, each site has now :code:`stype` assigned which is either 0 or 1.
+For the (100) surface all sites have the same :code:`stype=0`.

 .. code-block:: python